RMT vs Physio: Which to Book First

 If your shoulders are reading this for you

 Desk tension that returns every month does fine going straight to massage.
 Anything new, worsening, or attached to a story that involves the word "incident" goes to a physiotherapy assessment first.
 And if you genuinely cannot decide, book the physio assessment and let the triage be our job.
+At Launch Rehab, the physiotherapist and RMT share a chart when both are involved in the same plan, so the RMT knows which tissue the physio wants released that week rather than working from a blank slate.
 Moving you to the RMT calendar afterward takes the front desk about thirty seconds.

 Frequently asked questions